 If I were to get new software built, how would it work?

 At Blue Giraffe we’ve created a 7 step process that we’ve carefully hardened to make sure we get the results you want.
 First, we discuss your situation and learn about your business.
 Second we map out your process and find where we can create efficiency.
 We review our findings with you and ask for your insight.
 Once we’ve established what process changes we’re going to make, we create wireframes.
 Wireframes are low resolution photos of what the final software will look like.
 Again, we review these with you and verify that they make sense for your business.
 Finally, after we’ve confirmed that we’re on the same page with the diagram and wireframes, we go and build the software.
-That’s a brief summary, you can find a more formal write up of our process at /our-building-process.
+That’s a brief summary, you can find a more formal write up of our building process at /our-building-process.